sabrinasadik/www_threefold.io/www.threefold.io/content/tech/techbenefit.md

 A Distributed Responsible Internet creates **freedon**, **equality** and **fairness**.
 For this we need technology that is available to everyone while respecting individual privacy, neutrality and data security and protects individual freedom and equality.

-This technology folows simpel rules.
+This technology meets basic rules.
 - **simple**: for everyone without any knowledge requirements
 - **accessible**: for everyone without any financial requirements
-- **immutable**: for everyone without anyone taking advantage
+- **immutable**: for everyone excluding others taking advantage

 #### The solution: a trinity of technology components